 1. Ride a Bike

-This year on March 12th at Golden Bay the annual World Naked Bike Ride returned to campaign for safety and environmental causes.
-Giving voice to the dangers bike riders and pedestrians face whilst on the roads and promoting the damages we face due to our dependence on non-renewable energy, this bike ride knows full well that when you mix many a bike with many a naked body you are guaranteed to get someone’s attention.
-So if you feel motivated to do your bit for the environment and secretly like the idea of stripping off and don’t mind causing your betty some severe bruising, then sign up!
-Stay tuned for 2017!
+The annual World Naked Bike Ride returns to campaign for safety and environmental causes.
+March 3rd at Takaka in Golden Bay and March 11th on the Otago Rail Trail.
+Giving voice to the dangers bike riders and pedestrians face whilst on the roads but mainly promoting the damages we face due to our dependence on non-renewable energy, this bike ride knows full well that when you mix many a bike with many a naked body you are guaranteed to get someone’s attention.
+So if you feel motivated to do your bit for the environment and secretly like the idea of stripping off (and don’t mind causing your betty some severe bruising), then sign up!

 2. Naked Rugby

-You do have to be on the team in order to do this but each year the Dunedin Nude Rugby Tournament takes place in New Zealand’s University capital.
-Dunedin 2 teams of sevens go head to head (no pun intended) in a rugby match wearing absolutely nothing.
-The event usually takes place in June every year.
-Stay tuned for this year’s unmissable event.
+You do have to be on the team in order to do this but each year the Dunedin Nude Rugby Tournament takes place in New Zealand’s University capital Dunedin.
+2 teams of sevens go head to head (no pun intended) in a rugby match wearing absolutely nothing.
+The event usually takes place in June every year although there have been a few years it wasn’t able to go ahead.
+Stay tuned and hopefully this event will go ahead this year too.

 3. Play Golf

 This year the Wairau Valley Golf Club in Marlborough will play host to the Nude Golf International.
-Located not far from Wai-natur Naturist Park, many clubs will be swinging on Sunday 19th February 2017 for the Nude Golf International.
+Located not far from Wai-natur Naturist Park, many clubs will be swinging on 25th February 2018 for the Nude Golf International.
+If you like being naked, then head to the nude golf tournament and follow it up with the World Naked Bike Ride the weekend after.

 4. Hit the Beach